-Sunday nights is always family night at our house.
-A way for us to close the week by going over all the events that have transpired, and look forward to the week ahead of us by discussing what lay ahead and what needs to be accomplished.
-Great way for our little guy to participate in the conversation, give his input and make decisions on activities.
-Also, another opportunity as a parent to discover if any school project are due….
+A way for us to close the week is by going over all the events that have transpired and looking forward to the week ahead of us by discussing what lay ahead and what needs to be accomplished.

 Pan Roasted Pork Tenderloin with Garlic, Coriander and Rosemary